ivanmejiarocha/iPieChart/README.md

 	@property (nonatomic, strong) IMPieChartView * pieChartView;
 	@property (nonatomic, strong) IMPieChartDecoratingView * decoratingView;

+declare a property of type UIImageView which will be used as the selector view, but here you can use any custom view you implement

+	@property (nonatomic, strong) UIImageView * selectorView;

 then on the viewDidLoad method you configure the pie using the following properties:

     -(void)viewDidLoad {